 This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 855-646-5286.

 For the highly motivated student with discipline and a flexible schedule, Walden offers an expedited path to your doctoral degree.
 With the Fast Track option, you can complete your PhD in Criminal Justice in a shorter amount of time by taking additional courses per term.
 Learn more about this exciting option or contact your enrollment advisor at 855-646-5286 to see if it’s the right choice for you.

 |Course Code||CRJS 8350||Course||History and Contemporary Issues in Criminal Justice||Credits||(5 cr.)|

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as a scholar-practitioner and social change agent.
 They assess the relationship of mission and vision to professional goals and develop a program of study and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
 Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence as they relate to practice in public policy and administration.

-This course looks at the evolution of crime—from lone criminals to worldwide syndicates—using the scientific rigor built into the selected readings and discussions.
+Students in this course look at the evolution of crime—from lone criminals to worldwide syndicates—using the scientific rigor built into the selected readings and discussions.
 Among the topics examined are the philosophy of community- and problem-oriented policing, transnational crime, terrorism, and the new nexus between them.
-The course equips current and future leaders with the knowledge and depth of understanding to assess and manage the opportunities, innovations, and challenges in their profession.
+Current and future leaders are equipped with the knowledge and depth of understanding to assess and manage the opportunities, innovations, and challenges in their profession.